jfrog/jfrog-client-go/README.md

 #### Creating and Updating Local Repository
 You can create and update a local repository for the following package types:

-Maven, Gradle, Ivy, Sbt, Helm, Cocoapods, Opkg, Rpm, Nuget, Cran, Gems, Npm, Bower, Debian, Composer, Pypi, Docker, Vagrant, Gitlfs, Go, Yum, Conan, Chef, Puppet and Generic.
+Alpine, Bower, Cran, Cargo, Chef, Cocoapods, Composer, Conan, Conda, Debian, Docker, Gems, Generic, Gitlfs, Go, Gradle, Helm, Ivy, Maven, Npm, Nuget, Opkg, Puppet, Pypi, Rpm, Sbt, Vagrant, and Yum.

-Each package type has it's own parameters struct, can be created using the method `New<packageType>LocalRepositoryParams()`.
+Each package type has its own parameters struct, can be created using the method `New<packageType>LocalRepositoryParams()`.

 Example for creating local Generic repository: